jeremymuller/Sha-Bang-Modules/README.md

 - Two knobs control the root note and the scale.
 The Messiaen modes are based on the wonderful French composer, Olivier Messiaen and his [modes of limited transposition](https://en.wikipedia.org/wiki/Mode_of_limited_transposition) found in his book *The Technique of My Musical Language*.
 - Chords like MM7, Mm7, mm7, etc. are based on [seventh chords](https://en.wikipedia.org/wiki/Seventh_chord).
 - `OCT` controls the octaves of individual sequencers.
+- `MODE` sets which direction time will traverse the stars.
 ##### SWITCH:
+- `PITCH` left side will take pitch from the radius of particles.
+The right side will take pitch based on the X or Y position (width or height respectively) in the display.
+If the `MODE` is set to either Blue or Red, in which case time travels down or up, pitch is taken from the horizontal position of the stars.
+The left switch is good if you'd like to generate randomness in the pitches, however, if you want more control over the pitch then select the right switch.
 ##### OUTPUTS:
+- `GATES` output pulses.
+- `V/OCT` outputs ±5 volts.

 ---